Gysin maps, duality and Schubert classes: Introduction

-The present paper is a continuation of~\cite{DP1}.
-We apply Gysin formulas for flag bundles to study Schubert calculus on Grassmann bundles.
-We shall work in the framework of intersection theory of \cite{Fulton}.
-Recall that a proper morphism \(F\colon Y\to X\) of nonsingular algebraic varieties over an algebraically closed field yields an additive map \(F_{\ast}\colon A^{\bullet}Y\to A^{\bullet}X\) of Chow groups induced by push-forward cycles, called the Gysin map.
-The theory developed in \cite{Fulton} allows also one to work with singular varieties, or with cohomology.
+In the present paper, we study various push-forward formulas related to Grassmann bundles, Schubert bundles and Kempf--Laksov bundles.
+We shall work in the framework of intersection theory of~\cite{Fulton} (\textit{cf.} also~\cite[App.
+B]{FuYT} and~\cite[App.
+A]{FP}).
+Recall that a proper morphism \(F\colon Y\to X\) of algebraic varieties over an algebraically closed field yields an additive map \(F_{\ast}\colon A^{\bullet}Y\to A^{\bullet}X\) of Chow groups induced by push-forward cycles (often called the \textsl{Gysin map}).
+The theory developed in~\cite{Fulton} allows one to work with singular varieties, or with cohomology.
 In this paper, \(X\) will be always nonsingular.
-For possibly singular \(Y\), and for a vector bundle \(R\to Y\), if \(a\) is a polynomial in the Chern classes of \(R\), by push-forward of \(a\) along \(F\), we shall mean \(F_{\ast}(a\cap[Y])\), that we will abusively denote \(F_{\ast}(a)\).
+For possibly singular \(Y\), if \(P\) is a polynomial in the Chern classes of a vector bundle on \(Y\), by push-forward of \(P\) along \(F\), we shall mean \(F_{\ast}(P\cap[Y])\).